© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 St John the Baptist's Church gateway, Howley Road is a scheduled monument protected by Historic England under reference 1002004.
 View the official record →

-St John the Baptist's Church gateway, Howley Road is a medieval gatehouse structure associated with the church complex in Surrey.
+St John the Baptist's Church gateway is a medieval gatehouse structure located on Howley Road in Surrey.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002004.

 St John the Baptist's Church gateway, Howley Road is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002004.